 Warehouse stores like Sam’s Club, Costco, and BJ’s are good places to buy in bulk, but you’ll also have a membership fee.
 Many grocery stores, and Walmart, also have a bulk isle.
 Another option is to buy bigger sizes of things, like a big jar of pasta sauce instead of a smaller jar.

 If you have a big freezer you’ll have more flexibility with what you can buy in bulk.

 The best items to buy in bulk are non-perishable.
 Things like canned goods, pasta, cereal, and paper goods are all idea for buying in bulk when the price is right.
 If there is a good sale on these items you can stock up and save money in the future.

 If you’re not eating leftovers, you’re probably spending more than you need to on groceries.
 Most meals will have some amount of food left over.
 It could be enough for one person to have for lunch the next day, or it could be enough to feed the entire family for another meal.
 Regardless, making use of leftovers will reduce the amount that you need to buy.

 One of our favorite ways to save time and money is to cook more than one meal at a time.
 This could be something in a big slow cooker, grilling a lot of chicken that can be used for several meals, or packing meals in freezer bags for an easy dinner on another day.

 This is especially useful if you’re buying in bulk.
 Combine buying in bulk with preparing several meals at a once and you can save a lot of money and time.

 23. Skip the Bottled Water

 Bottled water is an expense that can be easily avoided.
-If the tap water at your house isn’t good for drinking, get a reusable filter and drink that water rather than bottler water.
-If you’re taking bottles water to work or to the gym, buy a reusable bottle and take the filter water from home instead.
+If the tap water at your house isn’t good for drinking, get a reusable filter and drink that water rather than bottled water.
+If you’re taking bottles water to work or to the gym, buy a reusable bottle and take the filtered water from home instead.